open-life-science/open-seeds-self-organised/curriculum/personas.md

-# Learners and Organisers Personas
+# Learner and Organiser Personas

 Identify a persona that best matches your expectations from this program either as an Open Seeds learners or/and organiser.